This post may contain affiliate links which won’t change your price but will share some commission.

 In a glass bowl, combine all ingredients and let sit (refrigerated) for at least two hours.
 I mixed this up at bedtime and let it sit until after lunch the next day, and it wasn't too strong.

 Load the mixture in the jerky gun and use the gun to load your dehydrator trays.
 I do recommend using the mesh inserts or fruit leather trays for your dehydrator.
-This mixture is fairly soft because of the added liquid, which makes it easier to fire through the gun.
+This mixture is fairly soft because of the liquid ingredients, which makes it easier to fire through the gun.

-If you don't have a jerky gun, roll the mixture out very thinly (1/8 inch thick) and score lines where you would like the pieces to break apart.
+If you don’t have a jerky gun, use a rolling pin to roll the mixture out very thinly (1/8 inch thick).
+Score lines to form long strips of jerky.

 Jerky will last in an airtight container at room temperature for 1 – 2 months.
 For longer storage, place in an airtight container in the refrigerator or freezer.
-Vacuum sealing will extend shelf life.
+Vacuum sealing extends shelf life.

 How Much Homemade Jerky Do You Get from One Pound of Raw Meat?

-The weight of the jerky will decrease by about two-thirds during the drying time, so for every pound of raw meat you use, you'll get around one-third pound of finished homemade jerky.
+The weight of the jerky decreases by about two-thirds during the drying time.
+So for every pound of raw meat you use, you’ll get around one-third pound of finished homemade jerky.

 How Can I Be Sure My Jerky is Safe to Eat?